NadaGhannam25/holbertonschool-portfolio-project/Stage 1/README.md

 - Individuals who manage **multiple digital subscriptions**
 - Users who want to **organise personal subscriptions in one place**
 - People who need an **easier way to track recurring payments**

+---

+## Key Features of the MVP

+The Minimum Viable Product (MVP) of the platform will include the following core features:

+- User account creation and login
+- Uploading and organising subscriptions
+- Adding and managing subscriptions
+- Displaying subscription information in a dashboard
+- Sending reminders before subscription due dates

+---

+## Reasons for Rejecting Other Ideas

+The **Smart Legal Advisor** idea was not selected because analysing legal contracts may involve complex legal considerations and could lead to legal interpretation challenges.

+The **Programming Learning and Error Analysis Platform** was also not selected because analysing programming errors effectively would require advanced artificial intelligence techniques, and the team currently has limited experience in AI development.

+Therefore, the **Subscriptions Organiser Platform** was selected because it is more feasible within the project timeline and better aligned with the team's current technical skills.

+---

+## Potential Challenges and Opportunities

+### Challenges Identified

+1. **User Authentication Security**
+   Implementing a secure login and account management system requires careful handling of user credentials and data privacy, which adds technical complexity to the MVP.

+2. **Reminder System Implementation**
+   Building a reliable notification and reminder system that works across different time zones and devices will require additional backend logic and testing.

+3. **Scope Management**
+   Keeping the MVP focused and avoiding feature creep will be an ongoing challenge, especially as new ideas may emerge during development.

+---